North York Moors - Grosmont to Goathland to Lealhom (★★★★☆)

 The next phase of the walk is to head along this track out of Goathland - and the alternate dry-day route through Goathland joins this track further along, bringing the two routes together again.

-After this meeting point - and a while further down this path, we reach Sadler House, where this track has joined back up with the heritage line - and there are good views out across the tracks if you are luck enough to have a train pass while you are walking this section.
+After this meeting point - and a while further down this path, we reach Sadler House, where this path has joined back up with the heritage line - and there are good views out across the tracks if you are lucky enough to have a train pass while you are walking this section.

 After here, the track joins up with the road, which is used to pass under the railway - and then the onward route is a left turn onto a footpath, not far after crossing over Eller Beck.